This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Spices: Use chili powder, ground cumin, salt, and black pepper.
+• Spices: A mix of chili powder, ground cumin, salt, and black pepper adds warmth and depth.

-• Cheese: I recommend using shredded cheddar cheese but you can use your favorite type.
+• Cheese: Shredded cheddar is a great choice, but use your favorite cheese.

-• Optional toppings: Chopped green onions, black olives, and sour cream.
+• Optional toppings: Add extra flavor with green onions, black olives, or a dollop of sour cream.

 six photos showing the steps involved in making beef enchiladas.